kubesphere/website/content/en/docs/devops-user-guide/examples/multi-cluster-project-example.md

 ## Create a Pipeline

-With the above credentials ready, you can use the account `project-regular` to create a pipeline with an example Jenkinsfile as below.
+With the above credentials ready, you can use the user `project-regular` to create a pipeline with an example Jenkinsfile as below.

 1. To create a pipeline, click **Create** on the **Pipelines** page.